-e Journal of English Studies
+e Journal of English

 • Promoting English Literary Studies

-• Alliance Welcome Collaborations
+• Journal Welcome Collaborations

 • Participate and Present in Conferences

-Alliance organizes perodic conferences on topics from English literary studies.
+Journal organizes perodic conferences on topics from English literary studies.
 Join professional development network.

 • Support in Research

-• Wecome to Register Membership
+• Wecome to Join Journal

 Who We Are